lsanton/uri-shortner/README.md

 ## Installation

 **Note** : You must have Python 3.7 or above and Git to be installed on your local machine.

+**Configuration**: To confugure secret key, host, port edit `config.json` file.

 ```sh
 > git clone https://github.com/XiehCanCode/uri-shortner.git